-Is Political Activism Enough to Achieve Social Reform?
+Is Political Activism Enough to Achieve Lasting Social Change?

 Since the 2010 Supreme Court decision on Citizens United v.
 Federal Election Commission, the small donor revolution has given voters hope for competing against corporate funded PACs.
 And since then, grassroots activists have been spending their time and donation money primarily in the political arena, coming to a crescendo during the Trump presidency.
 Candidates on local, state, and national levels, both in our own and faraway districts, sent out a relentless stream of requests for donations, requests often reinforced by local activist groups.
 “No one can afford to sit on the sidelines any longer” became the rallying cry.

 The importance of the political struggle cannot be overstated.
 This is where we drive the stakes of structural change into the ground, and defend them.
 Changes that will help us build a society that treats all equally.

 I’m a passionate political activist.
 But political activism has its downsides and its limits – unsavory compromises, the watering down of core values, settling on mediocre candidates, our candidates not delivering – and losing.